Fady-Atia/Handwritten-numbers/README.md

 # Handwritten-numbers
-The aim of this project is to detect the the handwritten numbers  using neural network
+The aim of this project is to  train neural network to Recognize the the handwritten digits (0-9)  using MINIST Datasets